tejaspatel-jt/tj-notes/Templates/Admin Monthly Report.md

-Admin Department | January 2025 | Monthly Report
+Admin Department | February 2025 | Monthly Report

 ================

 Hello Piyush,

-PFA the Jan 2025 Administrative Expenses report.
+PFA the Feb 2025 Administrative Expenses report.
 (Total - 167185)

-One Click Easy Preview from here - https://docs.google.com/spreadsheets/d/1gFKmH6D6mipWvSePuw_Rb8Fg8jg_Vs2jULuJ5dGP2ac/edit?gid=148642862#gid=148642862
+One Click Easy Preview from here - https://drive.google.com/file/d/1pSA7puy3Bt6p9Sr4SEuSA8-2YJUMV376/view?usp=drive_link

 I have also uploaded it to the corresponding drive folder for the month.